The New Paul and Virginia: Synopsis

-By the final chapter of the story, Paul is reduced to baying at the moon.
+By the final chapter of the story, Paul is reduced to baying at the Moon.
 His howls attract the notice of another couple.
 The woman turns out to be Paul's wife, who has come searching for her errant husband.
-And the man is Virginia's husband the Bishop.
-It happens that the island on which Paul and Virginia landed is none other than Chausible Island, her destination, and the cottage they've been occupying was prepared by the Bishop for Virginia.
-At the end of the book, Paul discovers that his wife has attained her goal, and that he now believes in Hell.
+And the man, correspondingly, is Virginia's husband the Bishop.
+And as it happens the island on which Paul and Virginia landed is none other than Chausible Island, her destination, and the cottage they've been occupying was prepared by the Bishop for Virginia.
+At the end of the book, Paul discovers that his wife has attained her goal: he now believes in Hell.